code-dot-org/curriculumbuilder/README.md

 An internal tool designed for Code.org curricula

 ### How to use CurriculumBuilder
-- For now, ask josh...
+- Go to the #curriculumbuilder-dev channel for support

 ### How to install Curriculum Builder locally on OS X